 16. Try your hand at some Frozen Yoga YouTube videos. – Natali B.

-16. Participate in one of the virtual experiences at the Disney Family Museum.
-They have virtual tours, storytimes, and a speaker series (for free), and even an escape room you can do with a group (for a fee).
+17. Participate in one of the virtual experiences at the Disney Family Museum.
+They have virtual tours, storytimes, and a speaker series.

-18. Plan your very own Mickey’s Very Merry Christmas Party.
-Amy C. says, “We have a Mickey Pinata, Disney Christmas cookies (bought from a local small shop artist), Holiday Plates with Mickey and Minnie, decorating our own Mickey Mouse shaped Rice Krispie treats, Disney arts and crafts, hot chocolate bar, and such.
+8. Plan your very own Mickey’s Very Merry Christmas Party.
+Amy C. says, “We have a Mickey Piñata, Disney Christmas cookies (bought from a local small shop artist), Holiday Plates with Mickey and Minnie, decorating our own Mickey Mouse shaped Rice Krispie treats, Disney arts and crafts, hot chocolate bar, and such.
 It’s a party for 6, but it will be awesome!”.